m-bonicolini/dokuwiki-Calendar-booking/README.md

 # dokuwiki-Calendar-booking
-An experiment of a calendar and a booking system for dokuwiki
+A very old experiment of a calendar and a booking system with dokuwiki.

+It is not a real application or a a stable code.